Efficient Water Heater Repair Service

 What are the pros and cons of different types of hot water heaters?

-If your primary consideration in purchasing a new water heater is cost, then you should know that tankless water heaters are more expensive up front that their more traditional counterparts.
+If your primary consideration in purchasing a new water heater is cost, then you should know that tankless water heaters are more expensive up front than their more traditional counterparts.
 Some of these initial costs will be countered by the fact that over time, you’ll spend less on water heating with a tankless model, since these units require only 30% to 50% of the energy needed for a conventional water heater.
 Conventional gas water heaters are generally less expensive than electric models, and usually require less maintenance.

 In small spaces, tankless heaters are a popular choice, because they can be installed on a wall instead of taking up valuable floor space.
 Electric, natural gas or liquid propane can power these appliances.